dgryski/go-perfbook/performance.md

 cache giving potentially a very unrealistic view of how the system will behave in the real world with a more varied request pattern.

-Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on a 40 core server.
+Also, note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on a 40 core server.
 Similarly, the behaviour of the garbage collector during benchmarking can misrepresent real-world impact.
 There are (rare) cases where a microbenchmark will show a slow-down, but real-world performance improves.
-Microbenchmarks can help nudge you in the right direction, but being able to fully test the impact of a change across the entire system is best.
+Microbenchmarks can help nudge you in the right direction but being able to fully test the impact of a change across the entire system is best.

 Writing good benchmarks can be difficult.